The Entangled Stories of the Baltic States The Entangled Stories of the Baltic States

 The Last Polytheists of Europe

 Today’s Baltic countries had a similar early history.
-In the early Middle Ages, the tribes inhabiting these territories were surrounded from the East and the South by the far more numerous Slavs, and over the Baltic Sea by the Germanic peoples.
+In the early Middle Ages, the tribes inhabiting these territories were surrounded from the east and the south by the far more numerous Slavs, and over the Baltic Sea by the Germanic peoples.
 They created a kind of linguistic and religious island, although they were not uniform themselves.
-They belonged to two distinct language groups: the larger of them was composed of the Balts, from whose languages originate today’s Lithuanian and Latvian, while the other group used the Finno-Ugric dialects from which the modern Estonian language originates.
+They belonged to two distinct language groups: the larger of them was composed of the Balts, whose languages gave birth to the Lithuanian and Latvian languages of today, while the other group used the Finno-Ugric dialects from which the modern Estonian language originates.
 Both groups had their own polytheistic religion.

 The highest deity in the Lithuanian pantheon was the mighty Perkūnas, god of heaven and thunder, unknown to ancient Estonians, who basically did not recognize any hierarchy among their gods and guardian spirits.